 <<(b) (...)
-(B) the Receivables comprised in the Initial Portfolio constitute, and the Receivables comprised in each Additional Portfolio will constitute, binding and enforceable obligations pursuant to the relevant Loan Agreement and such obligations are (or will be, as the case may be) valid and with full recourse to the Debtors, the Guarantors and the Insurance Companies under the Assigned Insurance Policies; and (C) the Initial Portfolio does not, and each Additional Portfolio will not, comprise any transferable securities, as defined in point (44) of article 4(1) of Directive 2014/65/EU.>>.
+(B) the Receivables comprised in the Initial Portfolio constitute, and the Receivables comprised in each Additional Portfolio will constitute, binding and enforceable obligations pursuant to the relevant Loan Agreement and such obligations are (or will be, as the case may be) valid and with full recourse to the Debtors, the Guarantors, the Employers, the Pension Authorities and/or the Pension Funds and the Insurance Companies; and (C) the Initial Portfolio does not, and each Additional Portfolio will not, comprise any transferable securities, as defined in point (44) of article 4(1) of Directive 2014/65/EU.>>.